 Installer command-line options for Linux

-Before you can install Sophos Protection for Linux, you must download SophosSetup.sh
+Before you install SPL, you must download SophosSetup.sh

 from Sophos Central and make the file executable.
 See Download and run the Linux Server installer.